 We get a lot of emails and social media comments that read like this: “I love to garden, but (insert animal name) keeps eating or destroying everything I grow.
 What should I do?”

-Before going through the list, we’d ask you to adopt a humane philosophy towards our furry friends: they have a right to exist and were here long before people were.
-So, if at all possible, don’t kill or harm these animals – especially since doing so is almost never warranted (except for certain circumstances such as an animal having rabies).
+Before going through the list, we’d ask you to adopt a humane philosophy towards our furry friends: they have a right to exist too, even if that existence takes place far away from your garden.
+If at all possible, don’t kill or harm these animals – especially since doing so is almost never warranted (except for certain circumstances such as an animal having rabies).

 We hope this list will help you safely and permanently keep your most hated pest animals out of your garden beds: